meolar/supertux-wiki/Current-Design-Document.md

 A colorable, easily placeable light source for pretty effects in levels, and the editor can decide if it obeys gravity, what color it is, its shape + rotation, etc...

+**Tinted Rublights**

+Rublights could have a setting to change the tint of it, which will change what color it glows when it is rubbed against.

-**Ice floes**
+**Floating ice floes**

-Ice floes that respond to the gravity placed on top of them would add some goodness.
+Ice floes that respond to the gravity placed on top of water would add some goodness.

 **Thumbs up**